-The Occupational Therapy program at Alvernia University is dedicated to promoting the health, well-being, and quality of life of persons experiencing disability.
+The Occupational Therapy programs at Alvernia University are dedicated to promoting the health, well-being, and quality of life of persons experiencing disability.

-Our program provides outstanding preparation for roles in both traditional settings and newly emerging areas of need.
+Our programs provide outstanding preparation for roles in both traditional settings and newly emerging areas of need.
 The programs’ distinctive evidence-based, occupation-focused, and client’ centered approach combines challenging coursework, diverse clinical placements, and the opportunity to collaborate with faculty who are leaders in their fields.